Why has my CISRS Card number changed?

 To distinguish itself from the CITB/CSCS database and to provide for new numbers to be added, NOCN Job Cards have created a new numbering system unique to CISRS.
 The new and existing numbers are linked on the NOCN system and and either number can be used on the CISRS/NOCN Card Checker.

 Who is competent to inspect a scaffold?

 Legislation specifies that anyone carrying out an inspection must be competent to do so.
 To be competent that person must have the necessary training, knowledge and experience.

-- A CISRS Scaffolder cardholder would be deemed competent to inspect the scaffold structures that are covered in the CISRS Part 1 & Part 2 courses provided their employer can demonstrate they have the necessary knowledge and experience.
+- The holder of a CISRS Scaffolder card endorsed with Inspection, would be deemed competent to inspect scaffold structures covered in CISRS Part 1 & Part 2 courses, provided their employer can demonstrate they have the necessary knowledge and experience.

-- A CISRS Advanced Scaffolder cardholder would be deemed competent to inspect the scaffold structures that are covered in the CISRS Part 1, Part 2 & Advanced courses provided their employer can demonstrate they have the necessary knowledge and experience.
-The contents and overall objectives of the CISRS courses can be found in the CAP 609 General Information Booklet Appendix A-F pages 37-52.
+- The holder of a CISRS Advanced card endorsed with Inspection, would be deemed competent to inspect scaffold structures covered in CISRS Part 1, Part 2 & Advanced courses, provided their employer can demonstrate they have the necessary knowledge and experience.
+Contents and overall objectives of the CISRS courses can be found in the CAP 609 General Information Booklet Appendices.

 Who can supervise scaffolding?